-- Domestic workers have become a priority target of ILO’s work since the adoption of Convention No. 189 (Decent Work for Domestic Workers) and the accompanying Recommendation 201 in 2011.
-Following the adoption of these instruments the Office has devised a strategy for action towards making decent work a reality for domestic workers worldwide; under this strategy the Office provides support to countries that are committed and ready to take measures aimed at improving the protection and working conditions of domestic workers.
-Decent Work for domestic workers is also a top priority for the International Trade Union Congress ITUC.
+- Domestic workers have become a priority target of ILO’s work since the adoption in 2011 of Convention No. 189 (Decent Work for Domestic Workers) and the accompanying Recommendation 201.
+Following the adoption of these instruments the Office has devised a strategy for action towards making decent work a reality for domestic workers worldwide.
+Under this strategy the Office provides support to countries that are committed and ready to take measures aimed at improving the protection and working conditions of domestic workers.
+Decent Work for domestic workers is also a top priority for the International Trade Union Congress, ITUC.

 here.
 The sustainable improvement of working conditions is dependent on the ratification and effective application of these instruments.

-Working conditions, and in particular wage setting, are a core element of social dialogue and collective bargaining.
-Hence the importance of promoting agreements in these areas between workers’ and employers’ organizations at the national, sectorial and firm levels.
-Social dialogue also plays a key role in fixing national or sectorial minimum wages.
+Working conditions, and in particular wage setting, are a core element of social dialogue and collective bargaining; hence, the importance of promoting agreements in these areas between workers’ and employers’ organizations at the national, sectoral and firm levels.
+Social dialogue also plays a key role in fixing national or sectoral minimum wages.